Harold Ramirez Player Props: Rays vs. Twins

 Twins Pitching Rankings

-- The Twins' 3.47 team ERA ranks second across all league pitching staffs.
+- The Twins have the second-ranked team ERA among all league pitching staffs (3.46).

-- Twins pitchers combine to surrender the fifth-fewest home runs in baseball (59 total, one per game).
+- Twins pitchers combine to allow 61 home runs (one per game), the sixth-fewest in baseball.

-- In his last time out on Thursday against the Cleveland Guardians, the righty tossed 5 2/3 innings, giving up six earned runs while surrendering eight hits.
+- In his last appearance on Saturday against the Cleveland Guardians, the right-hander threw six scoreless innings while surrendering four hits.

+- In eight games this season, the 27-year-old has put up an ERA of 2.33, with 7.8 strikeouts per nine innings.
+Opponents are batting .205 against him.

 © 2023 Data Skrive.
 All rights reserved.